sroy96/Stock-market-Alert/README.md

 - Run cache_server_up.sh
 - Run src/main.py
 - Run utils/jobber.py
 * Jobber is a scheduled task, the logs are on jobber_logs.txt
+* Observer Pattern is used to observe stock price variations and notify the changes to the user.